MurrayIII/UnicodeMathML/README.md

 * Support simplified OfficeMath math paragraph using an mtable
 * Support Arabic math alphabetics and limited RTL math display
 * Support inputting a subset of [La]TeX including macros with arguments
-* Add mathclass to symbol tooltips
+* Add mathclass and braille to symbol tooltips
 * Facilitate entry of LaTeX and MathML by autocorrecting non-build-up control words to their Unicode symbols and converting some operator combinations to Unicode operators.

 ## MathML intent-attribute support: